A delegation from the Friends met Paul Scully, the Minister for Planning & Pblic Places, on March 3 ostensibly to get a "briefing" on the Minister's …

 Stroll or jog along the Bay Run, walk the dog, enjoy a family picnic, watch the kids play sport on one of the three ovals, see the grand sandstone buildings or visit the two remarkable war memorials.
 Or just sit and contemplate in any of the quiet green open spaces far from the noise and traffic of the city.
 There’s so much to do and see.

-[Read more...] about Tidal Baths at Callan Park DA/2025/0516
+[Read more...] about Kobi Shetty ‘s guide to objecting to Plastic Grass at Callan Park

 This three-minute video captures the splendour and the neglect of this much-loved site just six kilometres from Sydney’s CBD.